EasyNavigation/easynavigation.github.io/howtos/patrolling_behavior.rst

    auto nav_state = gm_client_->get_state();

 The returned value indicates the current status of navigation.
-A typical `switch` block may look like this:
+The real ``GoalManagerClient::State`` enum (see ``GoalManagerClient.hpp``) has more granularity than a simple idle/running/success/failed set — it tracks the request/accept handshake explicitly:

 .. code-block:: cpp